workerman/mqtt

 Worker::runAll();

-Run in the command line php subscribe.php start to start.
+Run in command line with php subscribe.php start to start.

 publish.php